 Lets Go Hollywood General Obligation Bond Advisory CommitteeNow that the bonds have been approved by voters, a 15-member GO Bond Advisory Committee has been seated.
 The committee will receive GOB project updates and review project status on a regular basis at least twice a year, and more frequently when necessary.
 The Committee will make recommendations, in consultation with City staff and will monitor the implementation of the projects to ensure funds are spent appropriately and that projects are completed as planned.

 When Can I See The Results of the GO Bond?

 Bonds are typically issued 3 to 6 months after voters have approved the referendum.
 While smaller projects will get underway quickly, the first wave of large-scale projects are expected to take approximately three years including design and construction.
 View the latest project updates here.
-Most of the projects are in the planning and design phase, while some have already gone out to bid, such as several park improvement projects

 What Areas Will Be Impacted?